DATICANcompetitionUI/NataBridge/README.md

 ## Problem Statement
 Maternal mortality remains one of the most pressing public health challenges in Africa, particularly in low-resource communities where access to timely and quality maternal healthcare is limited.
-According to the World Health Organization, hypertensive disorders of pregnancy—including pre-eclampsia and eclampsia—are among the leading causes of maternal and neonatal deaths, many of which are preventable through early detection and timely intervention.
+According to the World Health Organization, hypertensive disorders of pregnancy-including pre-eclampsia and eclampsia—are among the leading causes of maternal and neonatal deaths, many of which are preventable through early detection and timely intervention.

 Unfortunately, many pregnant women attend antenatal clinics infrequently, live far from healthcare facilities, or are identified only after complications have become severe.
 Primary Health Centres (PHCs) and Community Health Workers (CHWs), who serve as the first point of care for many women, often have limited decision-support tools for identifying high-risk pregnancies early.